-Congratulations to the graduates of the 2017 Two Year Conservatory Program at Terry Knickerbocker Studio.
+Congratulations to the graduates of the 2017 Two Year Conservatory Program at Terry Knickerbocker Studio, a Meisner Acting School in Brooklyn, NY.

 Students and loved ones joined staff and faculty on Sunday June 4th to celebrate the culmination of their training here at TK Studio.
 The ceremony took place at 6pm at our Studio at Industry City, in Sunset Park.
 Rebecca Anderson was selected as the class representative to speak at the beginning of the ceremony.
 After distributing certificates, guests were invited into the newly renovated movement space for a light snack and a dance party.